-- 15.2 The employer has applied for the funding available under the Supplement and as such will pay the wage rates as outlined in the clauses below. - 15.3 A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2013 in respect of Year One (1) of this Agreement as per wage schedule C.
+16.1 A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2016 in respect of Year One (1) of this Agreement as per wage schedule C.

-A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2014 in respect of Year Two (2) of this Agreement as per schedule C (in accordance with clause 15.5), or as outlined in clause 15.6.
+A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2017 in respect of Year Two (2) of this Agreement as per wage schedule C.

-A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2015 in respect of Year Three (3) of this Agreement as per schedule C (in accordance with clause 15.5), or in accordance with clause 15.7.
+A minimum weekly wage increase will apply from the commencement of the first full pay period on or after 1 July 2018 in respect of Year Three (3) of this Agreement as per schedule C.